 The Best Decaf Coffee Beans: reviews and buying tips

-And of course, buying whole beans and them grinding them yourself right before brewing makes a world of difference!
-We’ve reviewed the best decaffeinated coffees for you here, so you can brew your own jitter-free java.
+And, of course, buying regular coffee or whole beans and then grinding them yourself right before brewing makes a world of difference!
+We’ve reviewed the best decaffeinated coffees for you, so you can brew your own jitter-free java.

-We’ve already told you about the best overall coffee beans, but we saved decaf for this list.
-After a lot of research on your behalf (you can thank me later) here are the best decaf coffees we’ve found.
-All these options have been Swiss water processed.
+Homegrounds has already told you about the best overall coffee beans, but we saved decaf for this list.
+After a lot of research, here are some great decaf coffee beans on the market.
+All options have been Swiss-water processed.

 We’ve excluded chemically decaffeinated options, such as the Eight O’Clock Whole Bean Coffee, which is processed with methylene chloride – known in your local hardware store as ‘paint stripper’.
 It might be safe or it might not, but hey, why take the risk?